National Institutes of Health

 - The primary NIH organization for research on Gastrointestinal Bleeding is the National Institute of Diabetes and Digestive and Kidney Diseases

-Your digestive or gastrointestinal (GI) tract includes the esophagus, stomach, small intestine, large intestine or colon, rectum and anus.
-Bleeding can come from one or more of these areas.
+Your digestive or gastrointestinal (GI) tract includes the esophagus, stomach, small intestine, large intestine or colon, rectum, and anus.
+Bleeding can come from any of these areas.
 The amount of bleeding can be so small that only a lab test can find it.

 The test used most often to look for the cause of GI bleeding is called endoscopy.
 It uses a flexible instrument inserted through the mouth or rectum to view the inside of the GI tract.
 A type of endoscopy called colonoscopy looks at the large intestine.